SH4D0W-fr/banking-interface/README.md

 # SHADOW Banking Interface

-Welcome to the **SHADOW Banking Interface** – une page Web statique simple qui sera utilisée dans mon script shadow_banking sur FiveM
+Welcome to the **SHADOW Banking Interface** – a simple static web page that will be used in my shadow_banking script on FiveM

 ---